Sandotech/distribuited_system/README.md

 ## Overview

 The simulation consists of a `Node` class that represents individual nodes in a distributed system.
 These nodes can communicate with each other, elect a leader, propose and agree on states, and handle network partitions.
+Logs of node actions can be retrieved in a structured format for analysis.

 ![image](https://github.com/user-attachments/assets/bf81a028-0453-419c-a553-86bf16d7decb)